Inker: Digital inking

 One can ink digitally using computers, a practice that has started to become more common as inkers learn to use powerful drawing and editing tools such as Adobe Illustrator and Photoshop, Inkscape, Corel Painter, and Manga Studio.
-A graphics tablet is the most common tool used to accurately ink digitally, and use of vector-based programs precludes pixelization due to changes in resolution.
+A graphics tablet and stylus is the most common tool used to accurately ink digitally, and use of vector-based programs precludes pixelization due to changes in resolution.
 However, the process is more time-consuming.

 As of 2015 some companies put scanned pencils on an FTP site.
 The inker downloads them, prints them in blue, inks the pages, scans them in and loads the finished pages back on the FTP site for the company to download.
 While this procedure saves a company time and shipping costs, it requires artists to spend money on computer equipment.